 Typically, Madera posts teacher/class assignment the afternoon before school starts (Sunday afternoon).

-This year we will also have a “Jump Start” event on Saturday, August 17 from 10:00 am – 12:00 pm.
+This year we will also have a “Jump Start” event.
+When the date and time are confirmed for 2020 it will be posted here.
 You’ll be able to fill out your child’s emergency contact forms, get information about the coming year’s events and activities, meet many current Madera families, and also find out your child’s teacher and classmates.

 Is there an orientation to help my kindergartener get ready for school?

-There will be a Kindergarten Orientation held on Friday, August 16 from 4:00 pm – 5:00 pm.
+There will be a Kindergarten Orientation held in August.
+When the date and time are confirmed for 2020 it will be posted here.
 Your child will have an opportunity to see the classrooms and schoolyard and meet some of the teachers, as well as the Principal and other school personnel.

 How can I get in touch with other kindergarten parents?

 Every year, there is a “Get to Know” Spring Play-date organized by other Madera parents specifically for incoming families.
 Playdates for incoming Kindergarteners are also held over the summer.
-For dates and locations of this year’s summer playdates, click here.
+When the dates and times are confirmed they will be posted here.